 If those features are important to you, consider one of My Trail’s other 800 or 700 weight hyperlight jackets.
 The features are present on those, though you’ll sacrifice a bit of weight in exchange for them.

-If you don’t have a huge budget and want quality lightweight gear, My Trail is a direct-to-consumer company making real quality gear and not just lifestyle products.
-They’re a fantastic company to support!
+If you don’t have a huge budget and want quality lightweight gear, My Trail is a direct-to-consumer company that makes quality gear and not just lifestyle products.
+They’re a fantastic company to support and their 850 Hyperlight Down Jacket gets the job done, is incredibly packable and lightweight, will keep you warm, and not break the bank.

 Want to buy it?